traneio/future/README.md

 }
 ```

-Note that `Promise` is a `Future` but provides methods to set its result.
+Note that `Promise` is a `Future` that provides methods to set its result.
 They are useful to interact with callback-based APIs like the ones that are typically provided by network libraries.
 The promise is created and returned synchronously to the caller, but it is pending until the `onComplete` callback is executed by the network layer.

 Using `Promise`s, it is possible to create fully asynchronous code throughout the application stack and never block threads.
 It is a common misconception that blocking must happen at some layer of the application.
 For instance, it is possible to satisfy a request to a server and avoid blocking to write the result back to the client using a lambda that captures a reference to the network connection/session.
 Example: